apache/amoro/site/docs/en/engines/overview.md

-Arctic supports multiple Table Formats, if using the Native Iceberg Format, the runtime jars provided by [Iceberg community](https://iceberg.apache.org/releases/) can be used directly.
+Arctic supports multiple Table Formats, if using the Iceberg Format, the runtime jars provided by [Iceberg community](https://iceberg.apache.org/releases/) can be used directly.
 If using Mixed Format, Arctic provides implementation packages for multiple engines, and the supported engines are as follows.

 ### Compatibility Matrix for Mixed Format